-With the holiday season right around the corner, we can’t wait to make and eat delicious holiday food!
+With the holiday season in full swing, we can’t wait to make and eat delicious holiday food!
 Whether you’re preparing a family recipe or sitting down to enjoy a meal with loved ones, food is central to the culture and tradition that surround holiday celebrations.

-We asked our Dietitians — VP of Food and Nutrition Lesley Vogel and Registered Dietitians Amy Ryan, Teresa Miller, and Taylor Chan — about their families’ food traditions and what recipes they’re most excited for this season.
+We asked some of our SAGE Team Members about their families’ food traditions and what recipes they’re most excited about this season.

 Which foods are you most looking forward to this holiday season?

 Trent Harrison, Executive Chef at The Gow School in New York: Christmas cranberry meatballs are always a holiday favorite among my family and friends, and I made cilantro honey lime flank steak with grilled jalapeño cheddar cornbread last year that’s been requested again.

 Robyn Kunze, FSD at Phoenix Country Day School in Arizona: My kids always want me to make fancy desserts, especially yule logs.
 I also plan on making some traditional South African food.

 Rylan Snodgrass, a District Manager in Texas: We’re roasting a goose and looking forward to this very much!

 Marko Penich, a Culinary Support Team Member in the Western region: Our family rule for any occasion is we must have two types of meat served.
 I enjoy changing up cooking techniques each year: roasting, smoking, rotisserie, frying, etc. But my favorite thing to cook is a bone-in prime rib.